laravel-ja/ja-docs-5.8/original-en/filesystem.md

         'file.jpg', now()->addMinutes(5)
     );

+If you need to specify additional [S3 request parameters](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectGET.html#RESTObjectGET-requests), you may pass the array of request parameters as the third argument to the `temporaryUrl` method:

+    $url = Storage::temporaryUrl(
+        'file.jpg',
+        now()->addMinutes(5),
+        ['ResponseContentType' => 'application/octet-stream'],
+    );

 #### Local URL Host Customization

 If you would like to pre-define the host for files stored on a disk using the `local` driver, you may add a `url` option to the disk's configuration array: